 (van der Kolk, 2003) highlights the need for clear routines.
 Learners with trauma find unpredictability difficult, so consistent schedules build safety.
 (Cole et al., 2005) suggest teachers explain changes early.
 Support learners during transitions for better outcomes (Bloom, 2010).

-Researchers like Vygotsky (1978) showed the importance of co-regulation.
-Teachers model calm behaviour and teach learners breathing exercises.
-Learners build emotional resilience with a regulation toolkit (Cole et al., 2004).
+Researchers like Vygotsky (1978) showed why co-regulation matters.
+This means adults help learners calm down before they can do it alone.
+Teachers can model calm behaviour and teach breathing exercises.
+Learners then build emotional resilience with a regulation toolkit (Cole et al., 2005).

-Research suggests strength-based teaching values what learners can achieve.
-This approach, identified by Seligman et al (2009), builds on skills to increase motivation.
-Celebrating small wins counters negative self-beliefs (Saleebey, 2006).
+Research suggests that strength-based teaching values what learners can achieve.
+This approach, identified by Seligman et al (2009), builds on learners' skills to increase motivation.
+Celebrating small wins helps challenge negative self-beliefs (Saleebey, 2006).
 This benefits learners with trauma (Bath, 2008).

-Researchers like Cook et al (2017) show sensory needs matter.
+Sensory needs matter for learners with trauma.
 Learners who experienced trauma may be extra sensitive.
 Teachers can adjust the classroom environment, using tools and breaks.
-This prevents situations becoming overwhelming, suggest Porges (2004) and Levine (1997).
+This prevents situations becoming overwhelming, suggest Porges (2004).

 Research shows trauma affects learners' brains (Perry, 2009).
 Schools must understand this to help learners.
 This knowledge lets schools support academic, social, and emotional growth.
 These trauma-informed changes move beyond standard discipline (Bloom, 2010).